-We loved so many things about Hanoi from the crazy streets to the amazing food but here are the five things that have stuck in our memories.
+We loved so many things about Hanoi from the crazy streets to the amazing food but here are the five of the best things in Hanoi that have stuck in our memories.

-Hoan Kiem Lake acts as the centre of relaxation for the city’s residents.
-To walk right around it is an easy 1km walk and a great people watching experience.
+Hoan Kiem Lake acts as the centre of relaxation for the residents of this hectic city.
+Taking a walk right around the lake is highly recommended.
+It is an easy 1km loop and a great chance for some people watching.

 With features like the beautiful red Huc Bridge and the Turtle Tower, there is plenty to keep your camera busy.

-ust when you think you have seen it all, you will see something else that reminds you just how different life in Vietnam is different to
+Just when you think you have seen it all, you will see something else that reminds you just how different life in Vietnam is different to life at home.